ajv-validator/ajv/DOCS/FAQ.md

 Doing this would create a precedent where validated data is used in error messages, creating a vulnerability (e.g., when ajv is used to validate API data/parameters and error messages are logged).

-Since the property name is already in the params object, in an application you can modify messages in any way you need. ajv-errors package allows modifying messages as well.
+Since the property name is already in the params object, in an application you can modify the messages in any way you need. ajv-errors package allows modifying messages as well.

 ## Additional properties inside compound keywords anyOf, oneOf, etc.